Alastair Down (journalist): Career

 A collection of his writings, titled The Down Side: The Very Best of Racing's Top Writer and TV Presenter, was published in 2012.
 Its sequel, Cheltenham et Al: The Best of Alastair Down, was compiled by Sean Magee and published in 2014.
 The book won the 2015 British Sports Book Award in the Best Horse Racing Book category, the last one to do so.

 Personal life and death

 Down was married to Frances Down (née Werner) from 1988.
 He later separated from her.
 They had three children together and he had a daughter from another relationship.
-His daughter Saskia was killed in the 2019 London Bridge stabbing.
+His daughter Saskia was killed in the 2019 London Bridge stabbings.
 According to the Racing Post, he never recovered emotionally from her death and drinking became a "safe haven" for him.

 Down resided in Evenlode in Gloucestershire, as of 2012 and in Bledington from December 2020.
 He died on 1 November 2024, aged 68, after a brief illness.